-In a way, that's the way our lives are.
+And in a way, that's the way our lives are.
 As Isaiah said about the prophecy of John the Baptist all flesh is grass.
 That is true!
 Everything we eat comes from plants.
-Even if we eat meat, what do the animals do?
-They grass, leaves, herbs; everything.
-So, all flesh is grass!
+Even if we eat meat, what do the animals do.
+They grass they eat leaves the herbs everything.
+So, all flesh is grass.
 Since the plan of God is so important He has a book on everyone.